Sometimes we need a reality check to want to make a change. And I’m no exception.

 Workout Equipment I Use

 Okay, so I know I said I didn’t use any fancy machines.
 But that doesn’t mean I didn’t use anything at all.
 To see the best results with changing the shape of your body, weights really come in handy.
 Lifting weights will help you build muscle and burn fat.
-And no they will not make you look manly.

 I was lucky enough to have purchased dumbbells last summer in preparation for the days I didn’t feel like going to the gym.
 Who knew I would need them for a time like this?